 Therefore you should use a lighter weight for bicep curls, and prevent cheating.

 4) Heavy Bicep Curls Do Not Develop Mind-Muscle Connection.

-Mind-muscle connection refers to a conscious effort activate a muscle.
+Mind-muscle connection refers to a conscious effort to activate a muscle.

-Jeff Cavalier highlights the importance of performing lighter weight bicep curls to maximise your mind-muscle connection.
+Jeff Cavalier highlights the importance of performing lighter-weight bicep curls to maximize your mind-muscle connection.